Manufacturer Retailer Relationship

 - Create Value – As partners, retailers and manufacturers work cohesively towards a common goal to provide maximum value to its customers at the best prices.

 - Building competitiveness – A constructive partnership promotes idea and experience sharing.
 Retailers are quick to provide competitive information based on their pricing, quality, reliability and industry trends.

 - Innovation – Since retailers are living the product and its features, they can offer valuable inputs for product innovation while understanding the company and its industry trends.

 - Financing options – When the retailers are loyal and financially considerate, there is scope for them to tap additional financing options once they expand.
 It may take extended terms on new purchases, investments or loans in the company.
 These measures significantly improve the cash position of the company.

 - Timeliness – Timely deliveries are crucial to how retailers perceive of manufacturers.
 Quick turnarounds minimize inventory, which in turn translates to lesser cash needs and reduced risks.

-Developing good relationships with the retailer is a simple process that strongly plays on the power of trust and communication.
+Developing good Manufacturer Retailer Relationship with the retailer is a simple process that strongly plays on the power of trust and communication.
 In this process, the company and their distribution channels jointly exploit their complementary skills to reduce transaction costs and adapt to market volatility.
 In addition, they also ideate new ways to enhance customer satisfaction.